SafeExamBrowser/seb-server/docs/exam_config.rst

 - You see a list of all available exam configuration.
 - Use the Filter above the list to narrow down the number of entries and to find a specific exam configuration.
 - Open the exam configuration either by double-click on the list entry or be selecting the list entry and using the "View Exam Configuration" action.
+- Open the SEB settings of the exam configuration by using the action on the right action pane.
-- In the view mode of the exam configuration use the "Export Exam Configuration" action to start the export download.
+- Use the "Export SEB Settings" action to start the export download.
 - Save the file or open it directly with SEB

 **Import an Exam Configuration**